tahtituho/shader-system/README.md

-# tähtituho shader-system
+# Tähtituho shader-system
-attempt to create simple shader demo system with support for rocket and png textures.
+Attempt to create simple shader demo system with support for rocket and png textures.

-# requirements
+# Requirements
 glfw, rocket, jsoncpp, bass, glew and lodepng are included in project.

 - glfw version 3.2.1 https://www.glfw.org/